IhateCreatingUserNames2/AiraHub/readme.md

 # AIRA Hub WebUI

+DEMO AIRA HUB WebUI : https://airahubweb.onrender.com/

-DEFAULT AIRA HUB URL in the code = https://aira-fl8f.onrender.com/
+DEFAULT AIRA HUB Server URL = https://aira-fl8f.onrender.com/

 A modern, responsive web interface for the AIRA Hub, providing easy management and visualization of AI agents connected to the AIRA network through the Agent-to-Agent (A2A) and Model Context Protocol (MCP).